After the Fire

 New panelling on the Palvan

-Other work that is having to be done on the van is to refurbish the floor plating, and to construct new wooden roof sticks to support the metal ones that are still in place.
-The two pictures below show the progress with these components.
+Other work that was having to be done on the van was to refurbish the floor plating, and to construct new wooden roof sticks to support the metal ones that are still in place.
+The two pictures below show the progress with these components, also at the end of July.

 A refurbished floor plate